smarc-project/smarc2/behaviours/lolo/lolo_tuper/README.md

 - "Move to last setpoint" uses the UKF course-control loop (not a `move_to` leg), because onboard nav is unreliable underwater.
-- On an uncertainty failure the action simply aborts; there is no automatic emergency-surface here (left to the higher-level mission / `lolo_emergency_action`).
+- On a divergence failure the action simply aborts; there is no automatic emergency-surface here (left to the higher-level mission / `lolo_emergency_action`).
 - Pose UTM and setpoint UTM are assumed to share one UTM zone (true for a single